ValienteTechnologies/snipe-signature/README.md

 ## Features

-- Look up assets or users from your Snipe-IT instance
+- Look up assets by tag, or search users by name/username/email with live autocomplete
-- Generate checkout and return forms as PDFs
+- Generate checkout and return forms as PDF (opens in browser for printing) or DOCX (download)
 - Two document templates: **Eve** and **Uwagi**
 - Turkish and English language support
 - Custom logo branding per deployment
 - Cloudflare Access support for protected Snipe-IT instances
+- RFID label printer integration — print a single tag from the asset table, or a range directly from the search box

 ## Requirements